davidlj95/ngx/projects/ngx-meta/docs/content/built-in-modules/twitter-cards.md

 ## Setup

-Depending on what metadata you need to set, add one of more of the Twitter Card modules / providers.
+Depending on what metadata you need to set, add one of more of the Twitter Cards modules / providers.

 ### Main

 To set the Twitter Card type or the basic _summary_ or _summary large_ cards, you can use the main Twitter Cards module

 === "For non-standalone, module-based apps"
-Add `NgxMetaTwitterCardModule` to your module-based app's `app.module.ts` file.
+Add `NgxMetaTwitterCardsModule` to your module-based app's `app.module.ts` file.
 Checkout [get started setup] for more details.

 === "For standalone, module-free apps"
-Add `provideNgxMetaTwitterCard()` to your standalone app's `app.config.ts` file providers.
+Add `provideNgxMetaTwitterCards()` to your standalone app's `app.config.ts` file providers.
 Checkout [get started setup] for more details.

 ## Types

 Following Typescript types provide you with all implemented metadata:

-- `TwitterCardMetadata`
+- `TwitterCardsMetadata`

 ## Resources